iEv0lv3/algorithm_sort/readme.md

   * I will practice code review, discussion, and testing with your pull request
     * This is intentionally low stakes for us (contributors + me) to practice the process, and is based on positive reinforcement, empathy, and learning.
 Your contribution is **welcome** and **encouraged!**
     * Merge conflicts are our (contributors + me) primary focus

-**Add features**
+  * Open an Issue: Bug or Feature Request

+**Refactoring**
-  * Refactor, always.
-If you find a cleaner and/or more DRY way to update the code base which doesn't break functionality, please contribute it!
+  * If you have a more elegant, clean, or DRY way to update the code base, which doesn't affect core functionality, please contribute it!
+This process is always ongoing.

+**Feature Ideas**
+  * Curl a website for data to sort
   * ~~User input.
 Allow the user to add as many words to the sort as they would like~~
   * New types of sorting: groups, numbers, formulas?
   * Create classes that sort different data in unique ways